onmcu/powercycling/README.md

    there are belong to that hub.
 So it stands in for the small root:
    `2-1 <-> usb3`, port N to port N. (The same with the sides swapped.)
 4. **Descent:** paired hubs have paired ports (§10.3.3), so the hub on port N of one is the other half of the hub on port N of its peer.
-Walking down from a paired hub-pair, this deterministically finds every hub below it, three identical ones or not.
-Before pairing, the two are checked for what two halves of one chip must share: opposite speeds, the same vendor, the same number of ports.
-The check finds nothing on its own; it only erros when something is off.
+Walking down from a paired hub-pair, this finds every hub below it, three identical ones or not.
+   Before pairing, the two are checked for what the halves of one chip must
-   A hub that fails it stays unpaired (HubUnpaired) rather than being paired with a wrong hub
+   share: opposite speeds, the same vendor, the same number of ports.
+The check finds nothing on its own; it only rejects.
+A hub that fails it stays unpaired (`HubUnpaired`) rather than being paired with a wrong hub.

 Once a hub is paired, so is everything chained below it, and the held-down port is simply port N of the peer.